Ruitulyu/KAS-Analyzer/index.md

 -h/--help: print this help and exit.
-Note: The 'KAS-pipe2 UCSC' shell script is used to generate files for uploading into UCSC genome browser.
+Note: The 'KAS-Analyzer UCSC' shell script is used to generate files for uploading into UCSC genome browser.
 ```

 ### Summary Plot sub-commands: